 Box 3: Taxable Income from Savings and Investments

-In Holland, you will be taxed a notional amount on the income you accrue from your investments.
+In the Netherlands, you will be taxed a notional amount on the income you accrue from your investments.
 That is, as opposed to being taxed an amount based on the income you gain from them:

-- How much the percentage will be exactly depends on the total value of your assets, after the deduction of debts and a personal allowance of € 30,000
+- How much the percentage will be exactly depends on the total value of your assets, after the deduction of debts and a personal allowance of € 57.000 (this allowance doubles if you have a partner)

 Fiscal Partners in NL